bihealth/auto-acmg/docs/usage.rst

 .. note::

     Ensure that the environment variables are correctly set up and that the paths are valid and accessible by the Docker container.
+The example .env file is provided in .env.dev.

 Accessing the OpenAPI Documentation
 ------------------------------------